JonWakefield/StockBot/README.md

   `!etf [ticker]`
 - **!coin** Retreive cryptocurrency information about the provided coin `!coin [ticker]`
-- **!chart** Create a chart based on the user provided ticker\n Works on Stocks, ETFs, & Crypto `!chart [ticker]`
+- **!chart** Create a chart based on the user provided ticker Works on Stocks, ETFs, & Crypto `!chart [ticker]`

 - For a full list of commands and their usage, type `!help` in your Discord server.